 I have a particular interest, and expertise, in working with individuals and couples who struggle to conceive, or have experienced a loss during pregnancy or after birth.
-This is a profound and hidden grief that often struggles to be acknowledged, or supported well by others.
+This is profound and hidden grief that often struggles to be acknowledged, or supported well by others.
 I am on the advisory board of the fertility resource Parla and of the empowering community of Noon.

 Before training as a therapist, I was a telephone support worker for the Miscarriage Association, later becoming a Trustee of the charity.
 I have run support groups for infertility and pregnancy loss and train other therapists, support volunteers and healthcare professionals about the emotional impact of miscarriage.